ginjo/rack_warden/README.md

 ### Views

-RackWarden looks for templates at the top level of your views directory and in views/rack\_warden (if it exists) as a default.
+RackWarden looks for templates at the top level of your views directory and in views/rack\_warden/ (if it exists) as a default.
 You can change or add to this with the ```:views``` setting.

     use RackWarden::App, :views => File.join(Dir.pwd, 'app/views/another_directory')

-Or if you simply want RackWarden to use your own custom layout, pass it a file path in the :layout parameter.
+Or if you simply want RackWarden to wrap all of its views in your own custom layout, pass it a file path in the :layout parameter.

     use RackWarden::App, :layout => :'layouts/rack_warden_layout.html'

-Just remember that RackWarden is Sinatra, and any templates you pass must use Sinatra-specific code.
+Remember that RackWarden is Sinatra, and any templates you pass must use Sinatra-specific code.
 For example, Sinatra uses ```url``` instead of Rails' ```url_for```.
 Also remember that template names in Sinatra must always be symbols.
 Have a look at the readme on Sinatra's web site for more details on Sinatra's DSL.

 ### Database

 As a default, RackWarden will use a sqlite3 in-memory database (that starts fresh each time you boot your app).
 To use the database specified in your project, just pass ```:auto``` to the ```:database_config``` setting.
 Pass ```:file``` to set up a sqlite3 database in your app's working directory.
 Or pass your own custom database specification (a url or hash).
-If you use a database other than sqlite3, you will need to include the respective DataMapper extension gems in your Gemfile or in your manually installed gem list.
+If you use a database other than sqlite3, you will need to include the respective DataMapper extension gem in your Gemfile or in your manually installed gem list.
 For MySQL, use dm-mysql-adapter, for Postgres use dm-postgres-adapter.
 See the DataMapper site for more info on database adapters.

     # Database specification as a url
     database_config: 'sqlite3:///path/to/my/database.sqlite3.db'